 MarthaStewartLiving.com posted “How To Exfoliate Your Entire Body” featuring Visha Skincare and Dr. Purvisha Patel.

-The article features Visha Skincare’s Top2Toe, a product made with chemicals to exfoliate the skin, as well as Dr. Patel’s expert insights on how to best exfoliate your skin.
+The article highlights Visha Skincare’s Top2Toe, a product made with chemicals to exfoliate the skin, as well as Dr. Patel’s expert insights on how to best exfoliate your skin.

 You should absolutely be exfoliating below your neck—here’s exactly how to do so.